mpn01/steam-inventory-pricer/README.md

 # <p align="center"> 💰 Steam Inventory Pricer </p>

 ## 📖 Description
-A simple program written in python to monitor your prices of your CS:GO items.
+A program written in Python to monitor your prices of your CS:GO items.
+This program is working as an Discord BOT to send you notifications.

 ## 💻 Usage

 ## 🎨 Assets used in project

+## 🏫 Libraries used in this project

 ## ©️ Credits